thoughtspot/thoughtspot.github.io/_admin/loading/load-with-service.md

 sidebar: mydoc_sidebar
 permalink: /:collection/:path.html
 ---
 Another option for loading data in bulk, is to use the tsload service.
+With the tsload service,

 ## Understand how to use the tsload service